waldrain/waldrain.github.io/pv.md

 09/11 14:06

 Lesen
-my son cornelius sent it with no tracking number. the package contains the bms together with all the accessories plus the additional cable; originally, you supplied an 8-pin cable that is unusable, later a 9-pin one as well. the package includes both.
+my son cbl sent it with no tracking number. the package contains the bms together with all the accessories plus the additional cable; originally, you supplied an 8-pin cable that is unusable, later a 9-pin one as well. the package includes both.
 Lesen
 10/11 08:19